 The DV Mark Little Jazz is also super popular and even more compact without losing the tone that makes these some of the best solid-state amps for jazz.

-If you’re interested in tube amps, the ECG Raw Dog by DV Mark is also an excellent alternative, but I still think their Jazz line really speaks for themselves, and I prefer those overall.
+If you’re interested in tube amps, the ECG Raw Dog by DV Mark is also an excellent alternative, but I still think their Jazz line really speaks for itself, and I prefer those overall.

 Henriksen The Bud TEN